Aug 09, 2022

 - Sometimes it is the “Z” codes that will help meet medical necessity for outpatient testing

 - Chronic systemic conditions should be reported even in the absence of intervention or further evaluation.
 These conditions will affect patients for the rest of their lives or most of their lives and require continuous clinical monitoring and evaluation.
-Certain medications are not to be used if a patient has a certain condition or can’t be mixed when taking a certain medication.
+Certain medications are not to be used if a patient has a certain condition or cannot be mixed when taking a certain medication.
 This should always be part of the physician’s medical decision-making process and documented within the patient’s current record

 - Coders may not assign a diagnosis code based on the up/down arrows on an order or MD note.

 - Coders should remember that additional diagnoses reported on claims can help in supporting the medical decision making that went into treating this patient

 - Any diagnosis that requires treatment or monitoring would be reported regardless of if it is chronic or develops during the visit